Pride Month at Laurier

 Each June, Pride Month recognizes the experiences and history of Two-Spirit, lesbian, gay, bisexual, trans, queer, questioning, intersex and asexual (2SLGBTQQIA+) communities and celebrates their positive impacts around the world.

 Wilfrid Laurier University aims to create safe and equitable campuses for all 2SLGBTQQIA+ members of its community.
-The university is celebrating Pride Month with a series of educational and inclusive events, some of which are highlighted below.

 Flying the Progress Pride flag represents Laurier's commitment to honouring the identities, experiences and contributions of 2SLGBTQQIA+ peoples and their continuing struggle for social, political and economic equality, as well as the university’s commitment to the inclusion of First Nations, Métis, Inuit, Black and racialized voices in 2SLGBTQQIA+ and other equity initiatives.